 Website Design 101 - Customer Focused

-Many of client's are very anxious to get started with their website design project.
+Many clients are very anxious to get started with their website design project.
 They often want to rush right into "What is it going to look like?", "What colors are you going to use?", "What do you need from me?"
-While we applaud their enthusiasm, we often have to calm them down a bit, put on the brakes and take care of some planning first.
+While we applaud their enthusiasm, we often have to calm them down a bit, put on the brakes, and take care of some planning first.
 Hence this first post in a Website Design 101 series titled Customer Focused.

 We need to remind our clients, while it's their site, it needs to be for their prospects and customers or it won't be successful.
-Whether their customers are a caterer or a contractor, cleaning lady or a chef, if those customers don't find it immediately useful they'll be gone faster than you can say "They clicked the back button in their browser".
+Whether their customers are a caterer or a contractor, cleaning ladies or a chef if those customers don't find it immediately useful they'll be gone faster than you can say "They clicked the back button in their browser".

 Think before you design or create content...

 - Who is your customer?

 - What problem are they trying to solve?

 - Does the website convince them that you have the perfect solution to their problem?